The One and Only Genetic Test for Ridge Disposition

 We partner with DHL Express to ensure your swabs are picked up and tested within an effective timeframe.
 One or two-day options are available for most countries.
 Your swab will be picked up by a DHL agent and delivered to us by Worldwide Express.
 Your results will be delivered via email to ensure the fastest possible turnaround time.
-Countries outside the EU*, US, CA, and Australia will have an additional 30 EUR fee to cover shipping.
+Countries outside the EU*, US, CA, will have an additional 30 EUR fee to cover shipping.

 *EU Countries: Belgium, Bulgaria, Croatia, Denmark, Estonia, Finland, France, Ireland, Italy, Cyprus, Lithuania, Latvia, Luxembourg, Hungary, Malta, Vatican, Monaco, Germany, Netherlands, Poland, Austria, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.

 - Order your kit.